-In this study, we have examined two aspects of the sustainability of etak salai, a form of ICH in Kelantan, Malaysia.
-We have documented its present status, determined a crucial factor in improving the profitability of micro-businesses, and analysed the transformation that was triggered by interactions with the local ecosystem.
-We find that etak salai continues to be sustainable as a micro-business; however, injection of working capital is highly recommended to raise the household income of vendors.
-We also find that etak salai is not environmentally sustainable unless powerful measures are taken to revive the local ecosystem.
-Taking these findings together, we are forced to conclude that the interplay among heritage, community, and ecosystem has failed to bring about any sustainable development as far as etak salai in Kelantan State is concerned.
+This study has examined two aspects of the sustainability of etak salai, a form of ICH in Kelantan, Malaysia.
+The authors have documented its present status, determined a crucial factor in improving the profitability of micro-businesses and analysed the transformation that was triggered by interactions with the local ecosystem.
+The finding shows that etak salai continues to be sustainable as a micro-business; however, injection of working capital is highly recommended to raise the household income of vendors.
+The etak salai is also not environmentally sustainable unless powerful measures are taken to revive the local ecosystem.
+Taking these findings together, it can conclude that the interplay among heritage, community and ecosystem has failed to bring about any sustainable development as far as etak salai in Kelantan is concerned.

 The main implications of the study are as follows.
-First, we have clarified how a particular form of food heritage, or ICH, has been transformed.
+First, the authors have clarified how a particular form of food heritage, or ICH, has been transformed.
 Although the literature has discussed flux in ICH, the great majority of studies in the Malaysian context have merely described the present status of an ICH without paying due attention to its dynamics.
 This study overcomes this tendency, thereby contributing to and enhancing the body of work on ICH in Malaysia.

 Second, the study builds a bridge between heritage study and development study.
 As various examples of ICH take the form of micro-businesses, profitability is the key to gauging their sustainability.
-We have empirically identified a crucial factor in improving the profitability of a heritage-related micro-enterprise.
-ICH safeguarding requires more than simple documentation, and we hope our study will encourage further empirical, policy-oriented ICH studies.
+The authors have empirically identified a crucial factor in improving the profitability of a heritage-related micro-enterprise.
+ICH safeguarding requires more than simple documentation, and this study will encourage further empirical, policy-oriented ICH studies.

-Finally, our study challenges the existing idealised view of the bio-cultural system in the hope of stimulating theoretical debate and enhancing the literature on this matter.
-As Galla (2008) depicted, community, culture, and ecosystem are interdependent.
-This interdependence, however, may trigger a vicious cycle, as our study has shown.
-Therefore, we reiterate the need for a holistic approach that encompasses ICH safeguarding and ecological restoration.
+Finally, this study challenges the existing idealised view of the bio-cultural system in the hope of stimulating theoretical debate and enhancing the literature on this matter.
+As Galla (2008) depicted, community, culture and ecosystem are interdependent.
+This interdependence, however, may trigger a vicious cycle, as this study has shown.
+Therefore, the authors reiterate the need for a holistic approach that encompasses ICH safeguarding and ecological restoration.